Dreams Come True or How to Visit Norway On a Budget

 We personally came to Norway to housesit and that was a great decision.
 This is actually our first official housesitting experience together as a couple and using this website.

-After hearing hundreds of stories from other travelers how awesome housesitting is, we decided to give it a try ourselves.
-We found amazing hosts who were looking for a sitter for almost 3 weeks in Bergen – a city which is a gateway to fjords.
-Since we rented a car, we are able to explore as much as we want and not only tied to a city.
+After hearing hundreds of stories from other travelers about how awesome housesitting is, we decided to give it a try ourselves.
+We found amazing hosts who were looking for a sitter for almost 3 weeks in Bergen – a city that is a gateway to fjords.
+Since we rented a car, we are able to explore as much as we want and not only be tied to a city.

 CAMP